A1Liu/wearables-blog/_posts/2019-10-10-fourth-week.md

 <img src="{{ site.wearables_url }}/assets/img/wearables/p4-stuffed-animal.jpg">

 My current plan is to sew the LEDs under its shirt, to reduce the risk of failure.
+Aluminum foil on the hands will make contact with conductive thread in the shirt to act as an input to pin 4, and the three LEDs (Red, Green, Blue) will be connected to pins 1, 2, and 3 respectively.
+The battery pack and LilyTiny will be sewn into the back.